-All of the operating controls are located on the underside of the control head where they are sheltered from most airborne contaminants.
+All of the operating controls, except the drive adjustment, are located on the underside of the control head where they are sheltered from most airborne contaminants.

-MASTER ON/OFF: Located on the right side of the control head towards the front, this toggle switch activates the air and water shut-off valves, which control the air and water supplies to the unit.
+MASTER ON/OFF: Located on the right side of the control head towards the front, this toggle switch activates the air and water shut-off valves, which control the air and water supply to the unit.